Malaria & Safety – Kirindy Forest

 Safety

-In our opinion Kirindy Forest is a safe destination.
+Kirindy Forest is a safe destination, in our opinion.
 In fact, all parks and reserves in Madagascar are considered safe to visit on an organized tour.
 Nearly all are safe for independent travel too, including Kirindy Forest.
-There is petty crime in the cities, as is the case all over the world.
+There is some crime in the cities, as is the case all over the world.
 Read ‘Cities & Urban Areas: Safety Precautions’ below for more information.

-The access road to the reserve can deteriorate during the Wet season months from December to April, so you should seek local advice before heading out there by yourself during these months.
+The access road to the reserve can deteriorate after heavy rain from December to March.
+Seek local advice before heading out there by yourself during that time.

-For current information about safety in Madagascar, you can check the government travel advisories (see the ‘Safety & Security – Madagascar’ link below).
+For current information about safety in Madagascar, check the government travel advisories (see the ‘Governments’ Travel Advice for Madagascar’ link below).

 Malaria & Vaccinations